joelberkeley/spidr/tutorials/BayesianOptimizationDesign.md

 The final point is then gathered from `map optimizer (oa <*> fa)`, and this concludes our discussion of the core design.
 Next, we'll implement this in full, and introduce some convenience syntax on the way.

-## Separating representation from computation with `Empiric`
+## Specify the environment with contravariant functors

-The `Reader i o` type has proven flexible in allowing us to construct an acquisition tactic.
-However, since our representation of `i` of all the data and models is completely unconstrained, our `Reader i o` values will need to know how to handle this representation.
-Alongside actually constructing the empirical value, this means our `Reader i o` is doing two things.
-It would be nice to be able to separate these concerns of representation and computation.
-Consider for example `modelMean`.
-While that only uses the model directly, other acquisition functions can also depend directly on the data.
-Everything empirical depends on at least a model or some data, and in Bayesian optimization these two always appear together.
-In spidr, we choose to define an atomic empirical value as one that takes any subset of the data, and the corresponding model of that subset of data.
-We call this an `Empiric`.
-We can then compose each `Empiric` `emp` with functionality `f` to gather the data set and model from the `i` value.
-We provide the infix operator `>>>` for this, used as `f >>> emp`.
-This turns out to be a practical API for most cases, and where it doesn't fulfil our needs, we can always construct our `Reader i o` explicitly.
+The `Reader env a` type has proven flexible in allowing us to construct an acquisition tactic.
+Let's now look at how to construct our environment. spidr provides a minimal `DataModel` record that wraps a `Dataset` and `ProbabilisticModel`, and uses this as a common environment for building aquisition functions.
+But sometimes we'll want to use a different structure, and without adding complexity to the the empiric values themselves.
+Recall that a `Reader env a` is equivalent to a `env -> a`, and that we can modify the `a` with a `Functor`.
+A `Functor` is really a _covariant functor_, and there's an "opposite" construct, called a _contravariant functor_ which has a similar effect on the function input.
+Idris has a `Contravariant` interface, but due to language limitations it's not suitable for `Reader`, so spidr provides a standalone function `(>$<)`, which fulfills the roles of `Contravariant`'s equivalent to `map`.

 With this new functionality at hand, we'll return to our objective with failure regions.
-We'll need some data on failure regions, and to model that data.
-Recall that we can represent this in any form we like, and we'll simply use a dedicated `Data` set and `ProbabilisticModel`:
+We'll need some data on failure regions, and to model that data:

 ```idris
 failureData : Ref $ Dataset [2] [1]